ILoveFetchingJSON/sourcecode/README.md

 A spaceshooter game
 A tokenizer, parser, and semantic error checker program (main.py) A website (Please do not ship this as a public website link) (index.html).
+A java program to make a square of your choice

 Dependencies needed: python, pygame